georgiiparla/upskill-backend/repomix-output3.md

-This file is a merged representation of a subset of the codebase, containing files not matching ignore patterns, combined into a single document by Repomix.
+This file is a merged representation of the entire codebase, combined into a single document by Repomix.

 # File Summary

 ## Purpose
-This file contains a packed representation of a subset of the repository's contents that is considered the most important context.
+This file contains a packed representation of the entire repository's contents.
 It is designed to be easily consumable by AI systems for analysis, code review, or other automated processes.